Isla del Sol, Bolivia’s “Island of the Sun,” was one of the most unexpected surprises during a four-month adventure across the Andes.

 - Small flashlight – Unless there’s a bright full moon, it’s going to be super dark and you won’t be able to find your way back to your accommodation after dinner.
 Don’t forget to pack a flashlight.
 We use this Mini LED Flashlight, which we love as we found to be the most powerful flashlight for its small size and price.

-- Toiletries – Pack whatever you need for a night.
+- Toiletries – Pack whatever you need for a night: toothbrush, toothpaste, deodorant, etc.

 - Bottled water – Stay hydrated.

-- Camera / smartphone – Isla del Sol is a photographer’s paradise.
+- Camera and/or phone – Isla del Sol is a photographer’s paradise.
 You’ll certainly find some Instagramable shots.
+(Here’s one of our favorites we captured with our drone.
+PS.
+Give us a follow on IG if you like travel pics 🙂 )

 - Poncho or rain gear

-- Maybe a bathing suit – I can’t imagine going swimming in the frigid waters of Lake Titicaca, but some people do.
-If you like cold water, pack your swim suit.
+- Maybe a bathing suit – We can’t imagine going swimming in the frigid waters of Lake Titicaca.
+But some people do.
+If you like cold water, pack a swimsuit.

 Find more packing recommendations over at our: Ultimate Packing Checklist.